YoshQ/Compare-Grocery-Prices/README.md

 Install the python package manager (pip).
 You can use the command curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py in the command prompt

-Install the python lxml package.
-You may be able to use pip install lxml in the command prompt.
+Install the python lxml package - pip install lxml in the command prompt.

 Install the python beautifulsoup4 package.
 You may be able to use pip install beautifulsoup4 in the command prompt.